Symptoms include a discharge from the penis or vagina and painful or more frequent urination.

 Occasionally in men, organisms spread up the urethra and travel through the tube that carries sperm from the testis (vas deferens) to infect the epididymis at the top of a testis.

-In either sex, complications from chlamydial infection include
+In all people, complications from chlamydia may include

 Infection of the membrane that covers the white of the eye (conjunctivitis)

 Chlamydial genital infections occasionally cause a joint inflammation called reactive arthritis Reactive Arthritis Reactive arthritis (previously called Reiter syndrome) is a spondyloarthritis causing inflammation of the joints and tendon attachments at the joints, often related to an infection.
-Joint pain... read more (previously called Reiter syndrome).
+Joint pain... read more .
 Reactive arthritis typically affects only one or a few joints at once.
 The knees and other leg joints are affected most often.
 The inflammation seems to be an immune reaction to the genital infection rather than spread of the infection to the joints.
 Symptoms typically begin 1 to 3 weeks after the initial chlamydial infection.
-Reactive arthritis sometimes is associated with other problems, such as changes in the skin of the feet, problems with the eyes, and inflammation of the urethra.
+Reactive arthritis sometimes is accompanied by other problems, such as changes in the skin of the feet, problems with the eyes, and inflammation of the urethra.

 In newborns, complications from chlamydial infection include

 Newborns may be infected with Chlamydia during delivery if their mother has a chlamydial infection of the cervix.
-In newborns, the infection may result in pneumonia or conjunctivitis ( neonatal conjunctivitis Conjunctivitis in Newborns Conjunctivitis is inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white of the eye.
+In newborns, the infection may result in pneumonia (neonatal pneumonia Pneumonia in Newborns Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+This infection may be caused by bacteria, viruses, or fungi.
+Newborns have various symptoms... read more ) or conjunctivitis (neonatal conjunctivitis Conjunctivitis in Newborns Conjunctivitis is inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white of the eye.
 Conjunctivitis is caused by bacteria, viruses, or a reaction to chemicals... read more ).

-Usually tests on a sample of discharge from the cervix, penis, throat, or rectum or a sample of urine
+Usually, testing of a sample of discharge from the cervix, vagina, penis, throat, or rectum or a sample of urine

-Doctors suspect chlamydial, ureaplasmal, and mycoplasmal infections based on symptoms, such as a discharge from the penis or cervix.
+Doctors suspect chlamydial, ureaplasmal, and mycoplasmal infections based on symptoms, such as a discharge from the penis or cervix, or risk factors, such as age or high-risk sexual activity.

 If doctors suspect infection of the throat or rectum, samples from those sites may be tested.

-Gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more , which is often also present, can be diagnosed using the same sample.
-Blood tests to check for human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more are usually also done.
+Gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more , which is often also present, can be diagnosed using the same sample.
+Blood tests to check for human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more may also be done.

-Because chlamydial infection is so common and because many infected women have no symptoms, tests to screen for chlamydial infection and other STIs are recommended for certain sexually active women and men.
+Because chlamydia is so common and because many infected women have no symptoms, tests to screen for chlamydia are recommended for certain sexually active people.

 A previous STI

-Participation in risky sexual activities (such as having many sex partners, not using condoms regularly, or participating in sex work)
+Risky sexual activities (such as having a new sex partner or multiple sex partners, using condoms inconsistently when not in a mutually monogamous relationship, or participating in sex work)

 A partner who participates in risky sexual activities or has an STI